biblius/hextacy/README.md

 Module containing an implementation of a basic broadcastable message and a broker utilising the [actix framework](https://actix.rs/book/actix/sec-2-actor.html), a very cool message based communication system based on the [Actor model](https://en.wikipedia.org/wiki/Actor_model).

 The rest is a bunch of helpers that don't require that much explanation.
+We have the **config** directory which just loads and sets environment variables, the **crypto** directory containing cryptographic utilities for encrypting, signing and generating tokens and the **web** directory containing various helpers and utilities for HTTP and websockets.
+The most notable modules from **web** are the *Default security headers* middleware for HTTP (sets all the recommended security headers for each request as described [here](https://www.npmjs.com/package/helmet)) and the *Response* trait, a utility trait that can be implemented by any struct that needs to be turned in to an HTTP response.

 ## **Server**

-The main application binary.
+The main monolith binary.
 Contains the domain logic and the request handlers.